ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Remote/kvm-tutorial.rst

     END

-If running the ``ssh`` command on one of the cluster nodes results in this output before disconnecting, the connection works:
+If running the ``ssh`` command on one of the cluster nodes results in this output before disconnecting, the connection works, because port 3121 is attached to the pacemaker remote service:

 .. code-block:: none